CommunistMountain/SquareCruiser/README.md

 Cons (all layouts):
 <ol>
-	<li>Low starting crew, system levels and/or reactor.</li>
 	<li>Compact design means it is more likely for enemy beams to hit multiple rooms.</li>
 	<li>Less systemless rooms means it is more likely for the enemy to damage an important room.</li>
 </ol>

-Lore: The Federation is strapped on cash, thus ships are compact and poorly-equipped, not even enough for proper textures.
+Lore: The Federation is strapped on cash, not even enough for proper textures, thus ships are designed to be minimalistic.

 [Square A in Hangar](https://raw.githubusercontent.com/CommunistMountain/SquareCruiser/main/preview-images/SquareA%20Promo.png)